 Viewpoint discrimination is "an egregious form of content discrimination."
 Rosenberger v.
 Rector & Visitors of Univ. of Va., 515 U.S. 819, 829 (1995).
 It creates a "substantial risk of excising certain ideas or viewpoints from the public dialogue."
 Turner Broad.
 Sys., Inc. v.
 FCC, 512 U.S. 622, 642 (1994).
 This is "poison to a free society."
 Iancu v.
 Brunetti, 139 S. Ct.
 2294, 2302 (2019) (Alito, J., concurring).
 Citizens who hold competing views on public issues may use the political process to enact legislation consistent with their views, but under Barnette, the government may not "insist that the victory of one side, of one creed or value, be memorialized by compelling the defeated side to literally give voice to its submission."
 Duncan, Defense Against the Dark Arts, 32 Regent U. L. Rev. at 278, quoting Horwitz, A Close Reading of Barnette, 13 FIU L. REV. at 723.
 "Forcing free and independent individuals to endorse ideas they find objectionable is always demeaning."
 Janus, 138 S. Ct. at 2464.
+These Policies demean students who hold conscientious objection to transgender ideology.

 The government may not regulate speech "when the specific motivating ideology or the opinion or perspective of the speaker is the rationale for the restriction."
 Rosenberger, 515 U.S. at 829.
-The Policy is "a paradigmatic example of the serious threat presented when government seeks to impose its own message in the place of individual speech, thought, and expression."
+The Policies represent "a paradigmatic example of the serious threat presented when government seeks to impose its own message in the place of individual speech, thought, and expression."
 NIFLA, 138 S. Ct. at 2379 (Kennedy, J., concurring).
-The Policy's viewpoint-based compulsion to speak seeks not only to control content (names and pronouns) but also to promote an ideology unacceptable to many students and their families.
+The inherent viewpoint-based compulsion to speak seeks not only to control content (pronouns) but also promote an ideology unacceptable to many.
 Such coerced compliance attacks dignity.
 "Freedom of thought, belief, and speech are fundamental to the dignity of the human person."
 Duncan, Seeing the No-Compelled-Speech Doctrine Clearly, 99 Neb.
 L. Rev. at 59.

-The Policy contravenes "[t]he very purpose of the First Amendment . . . to foreclose public authority from assuming a guardianship of the public mind through regulating the press, speech, and religion."
+The Policies contravene "[t]he very purpose of the First Amendment . . . to foreclose public authority from assuming a guardianship of the public mind through regulating the press, speech, and religion."
 Thomas v.
 Collins, 323 U.S. 516, 545 (1945) (Jackson, J., concurring).
 This is dangerous to a free society where the government must respect a wide range of diverse viewpoints.
 The government itself may adopt a viewpoint but may never "interfere with speech for no better reason than promoting an approved message or discouraging a disfavored one, however enlightened either purpose may strike the government."
 Hurley, 515 U.S. at 579.

-The School District may not enhance the dignity of some students by censoring the protected expression of other students or compelling them to regurgitate the state's preferred message.
-That is exactly what the Policy attempts, but this purpose is "insufficient to override First Amendment concerns."
+Through its Policies, the School District attempts to enhance the dignity of some students by compelling other students to regurgitate the state's preferred message.
+This purpose is "insufficient to override First Amendment concerns."
 Goldberg, "Good Orthodoxy", 13 FIU L. Rev. at 664.
-Even when it is appropriate to regulate harmful discriminatory conduct, the state may not require that some citizens-in this case, young students-"communicate a message of tolerance that affirms the dignity of others."
+Even when it is appropriate to regulate harmful discriminatory conduct, the School District may not require some of its young students to "communicate a message of tolerance that affirms the dignity of others."
 Id.
 Dignity is an interest "so amorphous as to invite viewpoint-based discrimination, antithetical to our viewpoint-neutral free speech regime, by courts and legislatures."
 Id. at 665.